lpoulain/SaWa/README.md

 - Copy [`servlet_api.jar`](http://tomcat.apache.org/whichversion.html) to the `classpath` folder.
 ToWa has been tested with OpenJDK 1.6 and servlet_api.jar version 3.0
 - Start `sawad -http -towa`
 - Call [http://127.0.0.1/Test?doesitwork=yes] to call the Test servlet
+- Call [http://127.0.0.1/Kaboom] to see what happens when an exception occurs in the Java code

 ## Architecture